Last updated: 15 July 2025

 If required, we also assess the legal and practical risks associated with the transfer and implement additional measures where necessary.

-If you have any questions about how we handle your personal data, or if you wish to exercise your rights, you can contact us at:? +31 (0)88-838 13 81? servicedesk@pnoinnovation.com
+If you have any general or other questions about how we handle your personal data, or if you wish to exercise your rights, you can also contact us at:

-Under the General Data Protection Regulation (GDPR) and the Norwegian Personal Data Act, you have the right to:
+Under the GDPR, the UK GDPR and Data Protection Act 2018 and the Norwegian Personal Data Act, you have the right to:

 We aim to respond to any request, question, or complaint promptly — and in any case, within four weeks, and in any case in line with applicable legal time limits.